 - There will be an assignment for this course every day.
-It won't usually be long or complex - but you will have something to submit every single day. - These assignments will make up 60% of your grade. - In addition, there will be a couple of longer assignments one mid-way through the course and one final project - which make up 15% and 25% respectively.
+It won't usually be long or complex - but you will have something to submit every single day. - These assignments will make up 60% of your grade. - In addition, there will be a longer assignment a small research project you will design and undertake.
+You will make a research presentation in the last class and then write up a short paper about your project; overall this will make up 40% of your grade.